xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Cluster/JSF_cluster_test_GET.md

 is returned.

 @RESTRETURNCODE{403}
-is returned if ArangoDB is not running in cluster mode.
+is returned if AvocadoDB is not running in cluster mode.

 @RESTRETURNCODE{404}
-is returned if ArangoDB was not compiled for cluster operation.
+is returned if AvocadoDB was not compiled for cluster operation.
 @endDocuBlock